marapuisite/Entertainment/README.md

     -s - Count frequencies using a splay tree

--sort SelectionSort | MergeSort | HeapSort change (optional) Specifies the type of sort.
+-sort SelectionSort | MergeSort | HeapSort change (optional) Specifies tffffhe type of sort.
   If -sort is omitted, HeapSort is used

 -suf